 My son and I are on a mini-vacation.
-Yesterday, the man behind us at a gas station became angry when my son went into the store to pay for the gas while our car was at the pump.
+Yesterday, the man behind us at a gas station become angry when my son went into the store to pay for the gas while our car was at the pump.

 This left us “hogging” a pump which made the driver behind us so upset he came up to my car to yell at me.
 I was in the passenger seat.
 I lowered my window and listened to his complaint.
 As he then stormed off, I said a quick prayer and hobbled back to his pickup truck.

 He lowered his window, and I began by apologizing.
-He said the apology didn’t help.
+He said an apology didn’t help.
 So, I just started talking to him.
 I accepted the fault, understood the impact to him of our selfishness, and continued to absorb his understandable anger instead of reflecting it at him.

 Ran Out Of Steam